hansonrobotics/EveNet/README.md

 This approach models each shape key values of each frame to softmax probability distribution of 11 classes.
 The probability values are calculated with the method explained  [here](https://docs.google.com/document/d/1PTGRjHrIJsW_7Ypv6uc3etWj37sevNbXCcDpuH8S1b8/edit?ts=5bfd4948#bookmark=id.43gy6l9nzf80).

-Here is [github branch](https://github.com/hansonrobotics/Evenet/tree/expermenting-with-softmax-layer) for this experment.
+Here is [github branch](https://github.com/hansonrobotics/Evenet/tree/expermenting-with-softmax-layer) for this Experiment.

 ### Shape key sampling